 Plan and Practice Your Shot Strategy

-One of the most common reasons bowhunters miss opportunities to take an animal is because of the excitement of being close to their quarry.
-"Target Panic" or "Buck Fever" may cause them to forget completely the fundamentals of shooting and miss the shot.
+One of the most common reasons hunters miss opportunities to take an animal is because of the excitement of being close to their quarry.
+“Target panic” or “buck fever” may cause them to forget completely the fundamentals of shooting and miss the shot.
 Planning a shot strategy before the animal arrives increases the chance of taking game.
 Shot strategy, which involves determining possible pick-off points and shot angles in a given hunting area, can be accomplished best through visualization and simulated practice.

 Visualize and Practice Your Strategy